youssefkaroui/Portfolio/README.md

 ![alt text](./assets/images/README-screenshot.png) Looks like this
 ## Purpose

-This my professional portfolio that showcases all my work to a potential employer.
+This is my professional portfolio.
+It showcases all my work to a potential employer.
 This wed-page has links to all my work so far.

 ### Installation